 One of the reasons why the Calf Slicer is so severely underrated is its legal status.
-Within IBJJF rules, this submission is legal only for brown and black belts.
+Within IBJJF rules, this submission is permitted only for brown and black belts.
 This relative lack of exposure means it is not among the ‘everyday’ moves practiced in BJJ academies, especially in GI schools.
 In No-Gi schools, instructors are showing this painful finisher a bit more but always comes in second to heel hooks and ankle locks.
-And, if you’ve seen the EBI (15) you’ll know how effective and devastating it can be!
+And, if you’ve seen the EBI (15), you’ll know how effective and devastating it can be!

 The Mechanism Behind The Calf Slicer

 It is a compression lock that involves pressing the opponent’s calf muscle into one of the bones in your shin.
 As the name implies, it is very much like the biceps slicer submission, only done at the level of the knee.

 The mechanism behind the calf slicer is in the leverage that you create by wedging your shin bone behind the knee of your opponent.
 You can also do it with the forearm instead of the shin, but it’s not as tight or powerful that way.
 The submission comes on by flexing the opponent’s leg to apply pressure.
-Just to clarify, flexion means pulling the foot of the opponent towards their hamstring.
+To clarify, flexion means pulling the foot of the opponent towards their hamstring.
 The pressure is mainly on the muscles surrounding the fulcrum, the precise point defined by the angle of the lever.
 In terms of mechanical principles, the calf slicer is a nutcracker.
 Squeezing it hard enough is going to cause a break at it’s the weakest point –the joint.
 The damage is focused, but not limited, to the tibia or fibula, or, more likely, the muscles, ligaments, and tendons of the knee.

 Slicers of any kind can cause an extreme amount of pain that you feel almost instantly.
-The pain feels exactly as the name suggests.
+The pain feels precise as the name suggests.
 It can feel like a slicing or a crushing pressure to your calf.
 If a person tries to be tough and not tap, walking afterward is going to be challenging.
 And not for a short time.

 How to Get To The Calf Slicer